NURSING 1005 - Biology for Nursing Practice

 Learning & Teaching ModesTEACHING & LEARNING MODES

-Face to face.
-Face to face lectures offer synchronous learning opportunities and enable students to quickly clarify complex descriptions and terminology.
-Much of the content for this course is supported by textbooks with web page and e-learning supports (e.g. flash cards for revision).
+lectures- All material is recorded and provided for revision via the Echo360 library.
+We encourage viewing these inline with the timetable to ensure synchronous learning opportunities and to avoid cognitive overloading.
+This will better enable students to become familiar with complex descriptions, physiological interactions and terminology.
+All lecture material is examinable and much of the content for this course is supported by textbooks with web page and e-learning supports for revision purposes.
 The School of Nursing supports the audio and video capture of lecture content as an aid to revision.

-Tutorial sessions – tutorial sessions enable small group discussion and peer interaction around the content.
+Tutorial sessions – These are designed to enable small group discussion and peer interaction around the content.
 Each tutorial session will focus on the lecture content for the week.
-Please do pre-tutorial activities to prepare.
+Where possible, tutorials will be scheduled the week following delivery of a theme via lectures.
+This is to allow time for review and integration of content so that students can contribute to tutorial discussion.

-Discussion board – discussion boards will provide an interactive portal for students to post questions that may be of common interest to the group.
+Discussion board – Discussion boards delivered via the CANVAS platform provide an interactive portal for students to post questions that may be of common interest to the group.
 This enables teachers into the course as well as students the opportunity to respond to queries in an open forum.

 LAMS presentations for selected topics – LAMS (learning activity management system) provides a simple learning design tool that encourages student interaction and engagement with a diverse range of material.
 The visual interface allows the lecturer to author individual and group assignments.
 LAMS allow the student freedom to progress at their own pace and to easily review content they are uncertain of.
 LAMS offer lecturing staff a novel and innovative way to present content that often resists transition from text book to engagement.